zeroluck/docs/sources/faq/troubleshooting.md

 [TOC]

 # Logs
-When it comes to troubleshooting issues in the Gluu Server--from service hiccups to outages--your [server logs](../gluu-defaults/logs.md) are the best place to start.
+When it comes to troubleshooting issues in the Gluu Server--from service hiccups to outages--your [server logs](../gluu-defaults/logs.md) are the best place to gather relevant information.

 # Connectivity Issues?
 ## DNS names not resolving!